kreier/llama.cpp-jetson/README.md

 ## Benchmark

 We use the same Jetson Nano machine from 2019, no overclocking settings.
 The test prompt for `llama-cli`, `ollama` and the older `main` is "Explain quantum entanglement".
 Tests include the latest ollama 0.6.4 from April 2025 in CPU mode and several versions of llama.cpp compiled in pure CPU mode and with GPU support, using different amounts of layers offloaded to the GPU.
-The two LLM models considerd in the benchmarks are:
+The three LLM models considerd in the benchmarks are:

 - 2023-12-31 **B1:** [TinyLlama-1.1B-Chat Q4 K M](https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF?show_file_info=tinyllama-1.1b-chat-v1.0.Q4_K_M.gguf) with 669 MB, 22 layers, 1.1 billion parameters and 2048 context length
 - 2025-03-12 **B2:** [Gemma3:1b Q4 K M](https://huggingface.co/ggml-org/gemma-3-1b-it-GGUF?local-app=llama.cpp) with 806 MB, 27 layers, 1 billion parameters and 32768 context length